bdwilson/acurite/README.md

 2. If you want MyAcurite, you need an Acurite Access.
 You can still use items in #1 if you want local data and uploads to other providers; you can still use MyAcurite (through Acurite Access) to upload to Wunderground.
-You still won't have pressure data for your local data unless you go to option 3.<br>
+You still won't have pressure data for your **local** weewx data unless you go to option 3.<br>
 **Pros**: You can use the MyAcurite app to get your weather data and to send to Wunderground.<br>
 **Cons**: You don't get local sensor data unless you also do items in #1.
 Even if you get local sensor data, you won't get pressure information unless you go to option #3.
-3. If you want local data including pressure and ability to send data to providers other than Wunderground (i.e. Weewx), you'll need to have an old SmartHUB device that is still linked to some sensor and the items in #1.
+3. If you want **local** data including pressure and ability to send data to providers other than Wunderground (i.e. Weewx), you'll need to have an old SmartHUB device that is still linked to some sensor and the items in #1.
 If you have an old SmartHUB device that just became recently unsupported, this is where many of you will be at.<br>